To translate this page, see the link on the left below the list of pests.

 Bed bugs live off only blood—like mosquitoes do.
 They probably prefer to feed on people.
 But if people move out, bed bugs can survive by feeding on rats or mice—so control these pests, too.
 They’re attracted by warmth and the presence of carbon dioxide—what we animals breathe out.
-They usually feed about an hour before dawn, but given the opportunity, they may feed at other times of day or night.
+They usually feed before dawn, but given the opportunity, they may feed at any time of day or night.

 Remember—not everyone reacts to bed bug bites.
 (Not everyone reacts to poison ivy, either.)
-You could get an itchy rash while your home companion gets—nothing.
+You could get an itchy rash while your home companion does not.

-If you think bed bugs bit you, have a PMP do a thorough inspection to determine whether an arthropod is in your living space, or send samples to a diagnostic lab.
+If you think bed bugs bit you, have a pest management professional do a thorough inspection to determine whether an arthropod is in your living space.
+Or send samples to a diagnostic lab.

 Then DDT came along.
 DDT seemed wonderful at the time.
 Unlike most of the insecticides sold in stores today, DDT had a lasting effect—a long residual effect.
 Insects died when they crawled where DDT was used, even if it had been there for weeks.
 Though most homeowners used DDT for large pests like cockroaches, it did the bed bugs in too.
 When the bed bugs came out to feed, there was something there to kill them.

 Bed bugs had been off the radar for so long they were almost forgotten.
 By the time anyone noticed, they were back in a big way.
-Right now there are no traps or monitors proven to detect a population when it’s still small.
+One can use certain traps or monitors to detect a population when it’s still small, but it may not be 100% effective.
 And since bed bugs travel on things such as luggage, souvenirs, and furniture we bring into our homes, it’s hard to block their entry.